loretavila1/loretavila1/README.md

 </p>

 ## A little bit about me...
-I´m a person who likes Math & Technology always finding
+I'm a person who likes mathematics and technology, interested in web development and database topics

 - 🌱 I’m currently learning **Business Intelligence, JavaScript in courses**